PolicyEngine/policyengine-app/src/posts/malliotakis-steel-working-families-tax-cut-act.md

 * $400,000 for married and widowed filers

-This report shows the impact on a sample household, the US, New York, and California.
-Overall, we estimate that the WFTCA would:

 [**See how the Working Families Tax Credit Act would affect you.**](https://policyengine.org/us/household?focus=intro&reform=14512&region=us&timePeriod=2023&baseline=2)

 ## Household impacts